 - 6 medium tart apples, peeled and cut into 1/4-inch slices

 - 1/2 teaspoon ground nutmeg

 - 2 tablespoons cold butter

-- 2. Press dough onto the bottom and up the sides of a 12-in. fluted tart pan with removable bottom.
+- 2. With lightly floured hands, press dough onto the bottom and up the sides of a 12-in. fluted tart pan with removable bottom.
 Arrange apple slices in a circular pattern over dough, starting at the outer edge and overlapping slices.

 - 3. For topping, combine the sugar, flour and spices in a small bowl.
 Cut in butter until crumbly.
 Sprinkle over apples.
 Bake at 350° for 50-60 minutes or until apples are tender.
 Serve warm or cold.
 Yield: 6-8 servings.

 1 piece: 300 calories, 15g fat (9g saturated fat), 65mg cholesterol, 352mg sodium, 39g carbohydrate (20g sugars, 2g fiber), 3g protein.